-Medical conditions and history, medications, and more in one place.
+Medical conditions and history, patient medications and more all in one place.

 Today, there should be no doubt that your patients’ oral health and overall wellness are linked.
 Good oral health—just as diet, nutrition, exercise, and sleep—is an essential element of being and staying healthy.
 That being the case, what does that mean for you as a dental provider?
 For one, you may want to use a tool to create and maintain a record of your patients’ medical conditions, allergies, and medications.
 You may also want to record your patients’ emergency contacts, physicians, and preferred pharmacies.
 Now you can, in Dentrix.

 Health History has been the number one requested Dentrix feature on MyVoice, and we listened.
 For starters, the new Health History module in Dentrix G7.1 and higher replaces the Medical Alerts feature.
 But Dentrix Health History is also a more versatile and robust tool than a simple alert manager.

 For example, you can view medications you prescribe through ePrescribe or Dentrix as well as the medications prescribed by other providers (as reported by your patients).
 You can also quickly locate a patient’s health information by searching for and viewing Questionnaire forms in Health History.
 And, using the new Health History Report, you can print a patient’s health history.